 - Prevention of STIs and HIV

-- Temporary family planning methods until other method can be used
+- Temporary FP methods until other method can be used

-- Back-up method
+- Back up method

-1-9 FERTILITY AWARENESS METHODS
+1-7 FERTILITY AWARENESS METHODS

 Fertility awareness means that a woman learns how to predict when the fertile time of her menstrual cycle starts and ends.
 The fertile time is the time when she can become pregnant.